zonArt/openlp/documentation/manual/source/configure.rst

 If you subscribe to CCLI, this box is for your License number.
 This number is also displayed in the Song Footer box.

-**SongSelect username**

-Enter your username for SongSelect.

-**SongSelect password**

-Enter your password for SongSelect.
-The username and password entries will let you automatically login to SongSelect web site through OpenLP.

 Display Position
 ^^^^^^^^^^^^^^^^
 This setting will default to your computer monitor.
-It also overrides the output display combo box.
+It will override the output display combo box.
 If your projector display is different, select the Override display position and make the changes here to match your projector display.
 This option also comes in handy when you have the "Display if a single screen" box selected.
 You can make the display smaller so it does not cover your whole screen.

 Themes Tab
 ==========